College of Arts and Sciences, Interdisciplinary Program

 - IDSC 481 Seminar in International Studies (4 credits)

-Twenty-eight credits from the following list or other approved globally-focused courses.
-A student must choose 16 credits from one discipline, and the remaining 12 must include courses from each of the other two disciplines.
+Twenty-eight credits from a list of courses in economics, history and political science.
+A student must choose at least 16 credits from one discipline (the area of concentration).
+The remaining 12 credits must include courses from each of the other two disciplines or the courses from other disciplines listed below.

 - ECON 252 Principles of Microeconomics (4 credits)